McIntireEvan/drawingapp/README.md

 Eventually, the code will follow the standards at https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml

-Currently, the todo list is split between https://trello.com/b/KzbX8TxT/drawing-thing and the issue tracker here.
+Bugs and TODOs are on the issue tracker on Github